paul-macfarlane/picksleagues-api/MIGRATION_PLAN.md

 4.  **Refactor Service:**
     - Update `sportsData.service.ts` to depend on the `ISportsDataProvider` interface, not the concrete ESPN adapter.
     - Inject the `espnAdapter` when instantiating the service.

+---

+## Phase 5: Implement Testing (Future Goal)

+**Goal:** Establish a robust testing suite for the application to ensure long-term stability and catch regressions.

+**Note:** This phase should only be started after the architectural refactoring is complete.
+The goal of the current migration is to _enable_ testability.

+1.  **Set Up Testing Environment:**

+    - Configure a testing framework (e.g., Jest or Vitest).
+    - Create a global setup file to mock the `db` client, preventing unit tests from making real database connections, as detailed in `STANDARDS.md`.
+    - Set up a process for running integration tests against a test database.

+2.  **Write Service Unit Tests:**

+    - For each feature, write comprehensive unit tests for the service class, mocking its dependencies (repositories and other services).

+3.  **Write Repository Integration Tests:**
+    - For each feature, write integration tests for the repository class, verifying its methods against a real database schema.